 - By lining the next piece up against the piece I just cut, I was able to have fairly accurate cuts.
 But this faux moss is a little flexible, so if your lines aren’t exactly perfect you can pull it a bit.

 - Plus, you can always go back in after it’s all glued down and fill in any gaps with some of your leftover moss.

 - Once the front was glued on, I turned it over and glued the edges of the moss to the back of the frame as well.

 - Twist ties helped hold everything in place while the glue dried.

-- I then just filled any of the gaps between the seams with the leftover moss and tucked the little fern into one of the corner with a dab of glue.
+- I then just filled any of the gaps between the seams with the leftover moss and tucked the little fern into one of the corners with a dab of glue.

 - I also glued some white ribbon onto the back to make it look more finished.

 One project done and just a few more touches to get my front porch spring ready!